Preventing Memory Loss

 Research shows that the following things may help preserve your memory:

 Everyone has heard the phrase, "A healthy mind is a healthy body."
 Quite simply, physical and mental fitness go hand in hand.
 Those who are still mentally sharp in their 70s and 80s tend to get regular, vigorous exercise.
-And although it is not known just how much exercise is needed for good mental health, experts recommend that some form of physical activity be part of your daily routine.
+And although it is not known just how much exercise is needed for good mental health, experts recommend keeping physically active throughout the day with time dedicated to some form of aerobic exercise most days of the week.

 It has been proven that good mental function in later years corresponds to your level of education.
 However, regardless of your education, you should always strive to be an active learner by challenging yourself, reading regularly and keeping up with current affairs.
 Learn a new hobby or language; play challenging games that exercise your mind.